 How long to toast flour in a dry pan?
-Toast flour on medium heat for 2-3 minutes to get a light blond color; you will spend 3-5 minutes to get a caramel color.
+Toast flour on medium heat for 2-3 minutes to get light blond color; you will spend 3-5 minutes to get a caramel color.
 Seven to ten minutes will get you a dark rich toasted flour that can be sometimes overpowering in flavor for most dishes.
-Keep in mind that the color of dry-pan fried roux and classic differ a bit.
-Only when you mix it with some liquid it fully reveals itself.
+Keep in mind that the color of dry-pan fried roux and the classic one differs a bit.
+Only when you mix it with some liquid; it fully reveals itself.

-How long to toast flour with butter for roux?
+How long to toast flour for roux with butter?
 We can divide types of roux roughly into three categories.
 The first one is the white roux.
 It will take you up to 5 minutes to get rid of the flour flavor.
 It has the best thickening effect for dishes, especially sauces.
-To get a more distinct nutty flavor you should make the “blond roux” by cooking flour with butter for 10 minutes on the stove.
-For so-called “brown roux” you need to use vegetable oil instead of butter, it is easier to prevent burning with this type of oil (mostly used for Cajun dishes)
+To get a more distinct nutty flavor, you should make the blond roux by cooking flour with butter for 10 minutes on the stove.
+You need to use vegetable oil instead of butter for the so-called brown roux.
+It is easier to prevent the sauce from burning with this type of oil (mostly used for Cajun dishes).

 How long to roast the flour in the oven?
-Roasting time really depends on how dark you need to get it for your recipe.
-Lower the heat longer the time in the oven.
+Roasting time depends on how dark you need to get it for your recipe.
+The lower the heat, the longer the time in the oven.
 It is one of those methods where you need to keep an eye on what is going on in the oven.
 Start checking the result at 5 minutes for a lighter shade and keep the flour in the oven for up to 30 minutes for a darker richer result.

 How to toast flour

-Here are some peculiarities to consider before attempting to make your toasted flour:
+Here are some peculiarities to consider of how to heat treat flour on the stove before attempting to make your toasted flour: